Insight into the current situation and developments in the Dutch labour market.

 The graph shows economic growth (GDP growth) per quarter.
 It is the year-on-year growth, i.e. growth compared to the same quarter in the previous year.
 The forecast is based on the development of a number of confidence and sentiment indicators.
 Click on the link under the graph for more information.

 In 2020 there were just over 1 million new vacancies according to the CBS.
 That is a considerable decrease compared to the more than 1.2 million new vacancies in 2019.
 Nevertheless, the vacancy rate (the number of vacancies in relation to the number of jobs of employees) at 12.1% was still above the average of the past 20 years (11.1%).
 The vacancy rate is comparable to previous periods such as 2016/2017, 2008 and 2005.
 Years in which the economy grew strongly in contrast to a sharp contraction in 2020.
 The most recent forecast of the CPB on the Dutch economy and labour market has been calculated in our vacancy model.
-It is expected that the number of vacancies will rise to over 1.1 million annually in 2021 and 2022.
-After that, the economic growth will slow down and the number of vacancies will also decrease slightly to around 1 million per year.
+It is expected that the number of vacancies will rise to 1.1 to 1.2 million on an annual basis in 2021 and 2022.
+After that the economic growth will slow down and the number of vacancies will also decrease slightly to around 1 million per year.

 The indicators on this website are periodically updated.
 The figures based on our Labour Market Behavioural Survey are updated every quarter.
 All other indicators and models on this page are updated on a monthly basis.